Chivalry & Sorcery: Reception

-In the April 1984 edition of Dragon (Issue 84), Ken Rolston found the overhauled rules of the second edition were still too complicated, saying:

-The game was revised to broaden its appeal, but the presentation still shows problems, and the audience is still limited, because of the bulk and detail involved.
-This game is committed to comprehensiveness, at the expense of comprehensibility...
-C&S is still the most difficult and time-consuming FRP system on the market, when played at a level that fully exploits its virtues.
+In the April 1984 edition of Dragon (Issue 84), Ken Rolston found the overhauled rules of the second edition were still too complicated, saying, "The game was revised to broaden its appeal, but the presentation still shows problems, and the audience is still limited, because of the bulk and detail involved.
+This game is committed to comprehensiveness, at the expense of comprehensibility.
+C&S is still the most difficult and time-consuming FRP system on the market, when played at a level that fully exploits its virtues."
+Rolston concluded, "This is the wrong product for the beginning or casual FRP gamer.

-Rolston warns that even the revised edition still is not meant for newcomers and part-time players:

-This is the wrong product for the beginning or casual FRP gamer.
 For the intermediate gamer, it may be useful as a supplement and sourcebook.
-But as a complete campaign system, the virtues of C&S are only fully realized in the hands of the superior gamer — one who’s serious, sophisticated, dedicated, and familiar with medieval history, legend, and fantasy literature.
+But as a complete campaign system, the virtues of C&S are only fully realized in the hands of the superior gamer — one who's serious, sophisticated, dedicated, and familiar with medieval history, legend, and fantasy literature."

 Ron Pehr reviewed Bushido and Chivalry & Sorcery for Fantasy Gamer magazine and stated that "As fascinating roleplaying experiences, either of these games is superb; neither will disappoint any serious gamer; both are highly recommended as near-ultimate fantasy roleplaying games."

-Reid Hoffman reviewed Chivalry & Sorcery for Different Worlds magazine and stated that "For a player interested in quick and easy play, simple rules, and not the C&S type of campaign, avoid C&S like the Black Plague.
+In Issue 36 of Different Worlds, Reid Hoffman commented, "For a player interested in quick and easy play, simple rules, and not the C&S type of campaign, avoid C&S like the Black Plague.
 For a player looking for material to enliven his fantasy-feudal campaign with culture and breadth of information, or willing to give a lot of effort to a campaign, C&S is quite good."